Intentions + Goals: A Recipe for Success

 STEP 1: Get to the Heart of the Goal

-• What strengths do I currently possess that align with this goal?
+• What strengths do I currently possess that will help me achieve this goal?

-• What potential obstacles might arise, both internally (like self-doubt) and externally?
+• What potential obstacles might arise—internally (like self-doubt) or externally (like quarterly benchmarks)?

-• What resources or support might I need to navigate these challenges?
+• What resources, tools, or support might I need to overcome these challenges?

 STEP 2: Craft Your Action Plan